 Kurelees is a name whose history dates far back into the mists of early British times to the days of the Anglo-Saxon tribes.
 It is a name for a person who was believed to be free from care or unconcerned.
 The nickname is derived from the Old English word carleas, which referred to a "cheerful, merry" person.

 Early Origins of the Kurelees family

 The surname Kurelees was first found in Gloucestershire, but some of the family were found in Lancashire at Welsh Whittle in early times.
 "In that of Edward III., Sir William Careles held the manor, so called, of Walshwittell. "

 Important Dates for the Kurelees family

 This web page shows only a small excerpt of our Kurelees research.
-Another 104 words (7 lines of text) covering the years 1200, 1260, 1379, 1570, 1700, 1722, 1769, 1610 and 1689 are included under the topic Early Kurelees History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1200, 1260, 1379, 1570, 1700, 1722, 1769, 1610, 1689, 1619, 1665, 1670 and 1651 are included under the topic Early Kurelees History in all our PDF Extended History products and printed products wherever possible.